nhsconnect/gpconnect/pages/development/development_github_repositories.md

 tags: [engagement,development]
 sidebar: overview_sidebar
 permalink: development_github_repositories.html
-summary: "Details of what GtiHub repositories are available for NHS Connect."
+summary: "Details of what GtiHub repositories are available for NHS Connect"
 ---

 {% for repository in site.github.public_repositories %}